efdevcon/DIPs/DIPs/DIP-3.md

 .                                         +---------------------+
 ```

-THC creates a *user-friendly application that relys on decentralized technology only*.
+THC creates a *user-friendly application that relies on decentralized technology only*.
 We want to live the decentralized dream with no compromises, developing a powerful dApp that would use Ethereum under the hood without exposing any details about blockchain and IPFS to the player.

 The game has **instant onboarding** by allowing people to play the game just by visiting a website.
 By now, this happens by using a "burner-wallet"-like approach (the player's wallet is created on the fly when opening the dApp for the first time).
 In order to make transactions players needed Ether.
 While the current approach is to simply [transfer][gasstation] a small amount of (test) Ether to new players, we want to improve this by using [OpenGSN][opengsn].